 People do these things because it gives them instant gratification.
 Someone might “Like” a picture of them inebriated and passed out on the arm of a couch.
 Someone might retweet their silly tweets.
 Someone might comment on their obnoxious blog post.
 That modicum of attention, albeit negative attention, can become addictive.
 And so they feel compelled to do more of the same, upping their gratuitousness threshold each time.

 The problem is that this doesn’t work—not in the long-term anyway.
 It never does.
 Sure, yelling loud enough will attract scads of new comers—we can’t help but slow down and look at the wreckage, but we never stick around to admire the post-accident clean-up.
 Similarly, someone’s public indecency might draw some initial attention, but they will be left feeling empty and alone when people leave the scene of the accident and never return.

 Like masturbating, some activities are private activities, and they aren’t meant for public display, be it online or in the physical world.
 This is one of the reasons the two of us don’t write about our personal, intimate relationships online.
 That stuff is private.
 Moreover, it wouldn’t serve the greater good.
 And since our focus here is to contribute to people in meaningful ways—to show people how to living a more meaningful life—we needn’t tell every personal detail of our stories.

-Thus, we show you our personal lives—up close and very personal at times—but we make an attempt to leave out the stuff that does not add value to your lives (viz. the stuff that doesn’t serve the greater good).
+Thus, we show you our personal lives—up close and very personal at times—but we make an attempt to leave out the stuff that does not add value to your lives or serve the greater good.
 Which means (we hope), we show you the applicable parts, the humorous parts, and the aspects that have changed our lives, in hopes that those same things can change yours.
 We want to make a difference in the lives of our readers—to engage them in thoughtful conversation—that is why we write here, not to show our private parts.